Do you want to display the terms and conditions of your site in a popup?

 Once you have both the Accept and Decline buttons ready, the next step is to set the action of the Accept button as Close.
-This means when someone clicks on the Accept button the popup closes and the visitor can access the site.
+This means the popup closes when someone clicks the Accept button, and the visitor can access the site.

-Select the Accept button and go to Blocks > FireBox and ensure that the FireBox Settings is enabled.
-Next, under FireBox Action select Close.
+Select the Accept button, go to Blocks > FireBox, and ensure the FireBox Settings are enabled.
+Next, under FireBox Action,select Close.

 Now, to ensure that visitors who decline your terms and conditions can’t access your site, you need to select the Decline button and insert the URL of the page where you want to send the visitor.

 On our demo site, we published the TOS on a separate page and added the link of the page to the Decline button.
-On the top TOS page, we made it clear that one MUST accept the terms and conditions to access the site.
+On the top TOS page, we clarified that one MUST accept the terms and conditions to access the site.

 Step 6: You may want to disable scroll when the popup is open to prevent complete access to your site.
 Go to Advanced and select Prevent Page Scrolling.

-Step 7: The last thing you would want to set is how often the popup will appear to visitors of your site.
-Go to Behavior > Show Frequency and from the dropdown select Once Per Day.
+Step 7: The last thing you would want to set is how often the popup will appear to your site's visitors.
+Go to Behavior > Show Frequency, and select Once Per Day from the dropdown.

 That was the final step in this tutorial.
 Make sure to hit the Publish button to save all the modifications you just made.

-When you have the templates ready, create a popup, insert the templates and publish the page.
+When the templates are ready, create a popup, insert the templates, and publish the page.